rtdip/core/docs/sdk/queries/databricks/databricks-sql.md

     For more information about each of the connection methods, please see [Code Reference](../../code-reference/query/pyodbc-sql-connector.md) and navigate to the required section.

 === "TURBODBC"
-    The RTDIP development team have found this to be the most performant method of connecting to RTDIP leveraging the arrow implementation within Turbodbc to obtain data, but requires a number of addditional installation steps to get working on OSX, Linux and Windows
+    The RTDIP development team have found this to be the most performant method of connecting to RTDIP leveraging the arrow implementation within Turbodbc to obtain data, but requires a number of additional installation steps to get working on OSX, Linux and Windows

     * [ODBC](https://databricks.com/spark/odbc-drivers-download) or [JDBC](https://databricks.com/spark/jdbc-drivers-download) are required to leverage TURBODBC.
 Follow these [instructions](https://docs.databricks.com/integrations/jdbc-odbc-bi.html) to install the drivers in your environment.
     * [Boost](https://turbodbc.readthedocs.io/en/latest/pages/getting_started.html) needs to be installed locally to use the [TURBODBC SQL Connector](../../code-reference/query/turbodbc-sql-connector.md) (<em>Optional</em>)